wuher/devil/README.markdown

         url(r'contact', contacts_resource),
     )

-in console say (or you can use a browser):
+start the server and in the console say (or you can use a browser):

     $ python manage.py runserver
     $ curl http://localhost:8000/contact?format=json